rhysd/git-messenger.vim/README.md

 - Preview window on Vim 8+ or Neovim 0.3 or earlier

 The floating window is definitely recommended since it can shows the information near the cursor.

+This plugin supports both Neovim and Vim (8 or later).

 Screencast with Neovim v0.4.0-dev: